chan-csu/OptForce_Bdoh/README.md

 find the verify the results with and independent method.
 "Final_Script.m" includes the whole pipeline, and it calls different functions, including the kinetic model.  \

-To check for some obvious interventions, and see why they do not appear in OptForce results, Please open Interv_Check matlab live script file.
+To check for some obvious interventions, and see why they do not appear in OptForce results, please open Interv_Check MATLAB live script file.